-The E-DES (Enhanced DES) module supports efficiently the Data Encryption Standard (DES [2]) with built-in coutermeasures against side channel attacks.
-Additionally, an extra feature allows fast implementation of CBC and CBC-MAC modes [10] [9].

-The NESCRYPT (NExt Step CRYPTo-processor) is the latest generation of ST cryptographic accelerator providing native modular arithmetic for both GF(p) and GF(2n) with a very high level of performance.
+- The E-DES (Enhanced DES) module supports efficiently the Data Encryption Standard (DES [2]) with built-in coutermeasures against side channel attacks.
+Additionally, an extra feature allows fast implementation of CBC and CBC-MAC modes [10] [9]. - The device includes an AES (Advanced Encryption Standard) accelerator supporting AES-128, AES-192 and AES-256 ciphers ([7]).
+The AES accelerator can operate in ECB (Electronic Code Book) and CBC (Cipher Block Chaining) modes. - The NESCRYPT (NExt Step CRYPTo-processor) is the latest generation of ST cryptographic accelerator providing native modular arithmetic for both GF(p) and GF(2n) with a very high level of performance.
 NESCRYPT also includes dedicated instructions to accelerate SHA-1 and SHA-2 family hash functions.
-NESCRYPT allows efficient and secure implementation of almost all known public key cryptosystems with a high level of performance ([4], [8], [12], [18], [19], [20], [21]).

-As randomness is a key stone in many applications, the SA23YR48A / SB23YR48A / SA23YR80A / SB23YR80A feature a highly reliable True Random Number Generator (TRNG), compliant with P2 Class of AIS-31 [1] and directly accessible through dedicated registers.

-- In a few words, the SA23YR48A / SB23YR48A / SA23YR80A / SB23YR80A offer a unique combination of high performances and very powerful features for high level security: - Die integrity, - Monitoring of environmental parameters, - Protection mechanisms against faults, - Hardware Security Enhanced DES accelerator, - AIS-31 class P2 compliant True Random Number Generator, - ISO 3309 CRC calculation block, - Memory Protection Unit, - NExt Step CRYPTography accelerator (NESCRYPT). - The TOE includes in the ST protected ROM a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded SoftWare (SICESW), after delivery. - The SA23YRxx comprises a specific application in User ROM: this applicative Embedded Software is a cryptographic library called Neslib SA.
-Neslib SA is a cutting edge cryptographic library in terms of security and performance.
+NESCRYPT allows efficient and secure implementation of almost all known public key cryptosystems with a high level of performance ([4], [8], [12], [18], [19], [20], [21]). - As randomness is a key stone in many applications, the ST23RLxxx features a highly reliable True Random Number Generator (TRNG), compliant with P2 Class of AIS-31 [1] and directly accessible through dedicated registers. - In a few words, the ST23RLxxx offers a unique combination of high performances and very powerful features for high level security: - Die integrity, - Monitoring of environmental parameters, - Protection mechanisms against faults, - Memory Protection Unit, - ISO 3309 CRC calculation block, - AIS-31 class P2 compliant True Random Number Generator, - Enhanced DES and AES accelerators, - NExt Step CRYPTography accelerator (NESCRYPT).

-Neslib SA provides the most commonly used operations in public key algorithms and protocols: - an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224 and SHA-256 [4]).

-- 27 The SB23YRxx comprises a specific application in User ROM; this applicative Embedded Software is a cryptographic library called Neslib SB.
-Neslib SB is a cutting edge cryptographic library in terms of security and performance.
-Neslib SB provides the most useful operations in public key algorithms and protocols: - an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES [7]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224 and SHA-256 [4]). - 28 In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test softwares. - 29 Figure 1 provides an overview of the SA23YR48A / SB23YR48A / SA23YR80A / SB23YR80A.
+- 31 The TOE includes in the ST protected ROM a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded SoftWare (SICESW), after delivery. - 32 The TOE optionally comprises a specific application in User ROM: this applicative Embedded Software is a cryptographic library called Neslib 3.1.
+Neslib is a cutting edge cryptographic library in terms of security and performance.
+Neslib is embedded by the SICESW developer in his applicative code.
+The whole SICESW is not part of the TOE, only Neslib is part of the TOE and is in the scope of this evaluation.
+Neslib 3.1 provides the most useful operations in public key algorithms and protocols: - an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES [7]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [18], - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 [4]), - prime number generation [6]. - 33 In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test software.
+The card manager is not part of the TOE, and not in the scope of this evaluation. - 34 Figure 1 provides an overview of the ST23RLxxx.